kjhealy/kieranhealy.hugo/content/blog/installing-socviz.markdown

 ### Explanation

 When you download and install a package from GitHub via R or RStudio, you use their "API", or application programming interface.
 This is just a term for how a website allows applications to interact with it.
 APIs standardize various requests that applications can make, for example, or provide a set of services in a form that can be easily integrated into an application's code.
 This is needed because apps are not like people clicking buttons on a web page, for example.
 One of the main things APIs do is impose rules about how much and how often applications can interact with them.
 Again, this is needed because apps can slurp up information much faster than people clicking links.
 This is called "rate limiting".
-By default, if you do not have a (free) GitHub account, your rate limit will be quite low and you will be temporarily cut off.
+By default, if you do not have a (free** GitHub account, your rate limit will be quite low and you will be temporarily cut off.

-### What you can do

-You have three options.
+### The simplest solution

+**Option Zero** The `socviz` library is now on CRAN.
+That is, it's available from the main repository for R packages.
+This wasn't the case when the book went to print.
+So, simply do the following from the R console:

+{{< highlight r >}}
+install.packages("socviz")
+{{< /highlight >}}

+This should work without any problems, assuming you are connected to the internet.

+### If you want to use GitHub instead of CRAN

+If you want the development version on GitHub, instead of the version on CRAN, then you have three options.

 **Option 1** Wait until tomorrow and try again.
 The rate limit will reset, and it should work again.
 But you will likely keep having this sort of problem if you use GitHub regularly.
 You may also not want to wait.